 Local tourists are typically Turkish secularists, who love the city’s laid-back vibe and non-religious atmosphere.
 A large percentage of the population of Izmir used to live in Greece before population exchanges took place between the two countries.
 There are still some minorities from the old times, when Greeks, Armenians, and Jews were important minorities.
 Their numbers have dwindled, but the city is still sprinkled with beautiful, active Orthodox, Catholic, and even Anglican churches as well as many active Synagogues.

 Izmir offers a very different target market from Antalya for real estate investors.
-You won’t be targeting mass tourism with a focus on Russians and Middle Easterners but rather:
+You won’t be targeting just mass tourism with a focus on Russians and Middle Easterners but also:

 I’ve been spending a fair amount of time in Izmir, and I don’t speak a word of Turkish.
 People are not used to foreigners and don’t inherently try to rip you off, which is much more common in tourism hotspots.
 This being said, English not widely spoken at all.